 Fill the window washer fluid reservoir periodically.
-Add window washer fluid when the light comes on.
+Add window washer fluid when the low window washer fluid warning light comes on.

 To fill the window washer fluid reservoir, lift the cap off the reservoir tank and pour the window washer fluid into the tank opening.